Here you will find key insights into climate change research, impacts of climate change and growing community resilience

 Putting climate change at the heart of decision-making

-In 2020 we took a further step to put climate change at the heart of our work, adopting our first formal climate change policy [PDF, 125 KB].
-This brings together several areas of work into a consolidated blueprint for action on climate change, and commits the Council to make climate change mitigation and adaptation central to its planning and decision-making.
+• In 2020 we took our first major step to put climate change at the heart of our work, adopting our first formal Climate Change Policy.
+This brings together several areas of work into a consolidated blueprint for action on climate change and commits the Council to make climate change mitigation and adaptation central to its planning and decision-making.
+The policy is currently under review.

 Measuring our own carbon footprint

-We will continue to monitor our emissions, and will set reduction targets as part of our own climate action commitments and through collaboration at a regional level.
+• We will continue to monitor our emissions and will set reduction targets as part of our own climate actions, linked to commitments made through our Long-Term Plans.

 Reducing greenhouse gas emissions and adapting to our changing climate through: